Wireless services are constantly attempting to lure in customers and win their hearts with aggressive marketing and incentives.

 T-Mobile Family Plans

-Family plans are just as important to T-Mobile.
+The T-mobile family plan is an extension of T-Mobile ONE.
 T-Mobile can integrate additional lines to its T-Mobile ONE plan.
 You can add more than nine lines to the plan.

 T-Mobile also offers family monthly prepaid plans, which grants multi-line discounts with family plans that begin with up to 2GB of 4G LTE data for each line.
 These prepaid plans come with Binge On unlimited video service and the Music Freedom unlimited music service.
 The first and second lines are more expensive, but each additional line after is cheap.